 Human rights, environmental issues, war crimes and sanctions evasion, Indigenous peoples’ rights, disinformation, and foreign information manipulation and interference.

-First application deadline: 1 June 2026.
-Projects must be implemented and published by the end of 2026.
+6 June 2026, at 18:00.
+Projects must be implemented and stories published by the end of 2026.

 Fellows and interns are invited to take part in online training in 2026 on storytelling, data journalism, investigative methods, and fact-checking.
 A Summer School in 2027 offers an in-depth programme on collaborative media work.